The Golden Spice: Unlocking the Health Benefits of Turmeric

 Curcumin and turmeric may lower blood sugar levels, which could reduce the effectiveness of diabetes treatments.
 If you have diabetes and use or intend to take supplements containing turmeric, be sure to keep a close eye on your blood sugar levels

-• High Doses, May Damage Liver
+• High Doses, May Damage the Liver

 If they consume high dosages of turmeric, people who have already been given a liver ailment may experience worse side effects.